kyren/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 Chucklefish when we first decided that we should probably have somebody be called the "technical lead".
 I still work with Chucklefish peripherally, but I've since moved back to the US and I work on things more independently now.

-(NOTE: I can go into more detail during the talk, I don't really know how much detail to go into here or what's interesting.)

 But, honestly not sure you SHOULD listen to me!
 I've helped release ONE (1) whole commercial game, and some of this talk is a cautionary tale about what NOT